Milly Babalanda

 Hon.
 Babirye Milly Babalanda (born 5 December 1970) is a Ugandan politician.
 She became Minister of the Presidency in the Cabinet of Uganda under President Yoweri Museveni in June 2021.
+In 2026, she retained her ministerial role in charge of the presidency at the Office of the President upon appointment by President Yoweri Museveni for the term of 2026-2031, making her the first minister to serve in the Ministry of Presidency for more than one term.
 She is reportedly one of the president's most influential ministers.
-In September 2023, she received an award from the Joint United Nations Programme on HIV/AIDS (UNAIDS) for her contribution towards the fight against HIV/AIDS in Uganda.
+In September 2023, she received an award from the Joint United Nations Programme on HIV/AIDS (UNAIDS) for her contribution to the fight against HIV/AIDS in Uganda.

 Early life and education

 Milly Babalanda was born on 5 December 1970 in Nalinaibi village in Kamuli district to Sosani Magunda and Namuwaya Ruth.
-She sat her Primary Leaving Examinations(PLE) in 1985 and joined Busoga High School for secondary education.
-After completing Senior Four in 1989 where she did not perform well,she became a village political mobilizer for politicians from her sub-county like the Rt Honorable Rebecca Kadaga.
+She sat her Primary Leaving Examinations (PLE) in 1985 and joined Busoga High School for secondary education.
+After completing Senior Four in 1989 where she did not perform well, she became a village political mobilizer for politicians from her sub-county like the Rt Honorable Rebecca Kadaga.
 She went back to school and re-sat Senior Four in 2017 and then sat for her A-level in 2019 due to the need for academic qualifications for being a Senior Presidential Advisor.